 In 2019, 96.4% of top executives identified artificial intelligence (AI) as the top disruptive technology in which they are investing — up from 68.9% two years ago, Forbes reports.
 But while AI has become more tangible, measurable, and repeatable across industries, its value remains elusive to a wide range of business leaders.
 In a recent report, Gartner reported that 42% of businesses haven’t employed AI in their workforce due to a lack of understanding of its uses and benefits.

-Now, organizations are establishing AI Centers of Excellence and other sandboxes to pilot AI capabilities.
+Now, organisations are establishing AI Centres of Excellence and other sandboxes to pilot AI capabilities.
 “Companies are ramping up their AI efforts in a way that appears to be mimicking cloud adoption — slow at first, but then quick, widespread implementation,” Entreprenuer observes.
-As we will find, business leaders who can identify applications for AI and implement it in a highly scalable way can get the most value from their structured data, unstructured data, and their employees.
+As we will find, business leaders who can identify applications for AI and implement it in a highly scalable way can get the most value from their structured and unstructured documents, as well as their employees.